evandroagnes/cryptocurrencies-trading/README.md

 **Create trade strategies:**

-Update `data\trade-strategies.csv` with your strategies.
+Update `trade-strategies.csv` with your strategies.
 Be careful with `CreateOrders` column!

 - Symbol: symbol to trade and calculate statistics/strategy;
 - Interval: strategy interval;